 - The evaluator may not be anyone related to the student

 NOTE: Documentation must be from an appropriate professional who has diagnosed the student's disability or who has sufficient history with the student to support a previous diagnosis.
 If applicable, any testing in the documentation must be adult normed and should be from a recent evaluation.
-Students may also elect to have the appropriate clinician complete the Ability Services Collaborative Document Form to get started.
+Students may also elect to have the appropriate clinician complete the DRC's Collaborative Document Form to get started.
 The form is meant to guide the documentation process for clinician’s and evaluators in order for them to effectively explain from their perspective how a student’s disability affects them academically.
 It also intended to identify helpful accommodations that could benefit the student based on their individual needs.
 See the Collaborative Document Form for more details.
-While they are helpful in establishing past accommodations, IEPs and 504 plans are not sufficient documentation and more information may be required.
+While IEPs and 504 plans are helpful in establishing past accommodations,they are typically not sufficient documentation and more information may be required.
 If you have concerns regarding the availability of your documentation, please contact us.

-Students have an option to upload documentation through the New Student Application process, found on the Ability Services homepage.
+Students have an option to upload documentation through the New Student Application process, found on the DRC's homepage.
 Documentation can also be submitted via email, fax, in person, or USPS.

 University of Wisconsin-River Falls, 123 David Rodli Hall, 410 South Third Street, River Falls, WI 54022

-For first-semester and transfer students arriving on-campus next Fall, we have identified the following dates to begin the process to request accommodations:
+For first-semester and transfer students, we have identified the following dates to begin the request process for accommodations:

-2. Academic Intake Start Date - Monday, May 9th
+2. Academic Accommodation requests begin review - Monday, May 23rd

 Students are encouraged to take time to read through our website to learn more about getting started with our office, exploring available accommodations and supports, and identifying what steps are required in arranging the necessary documentation to support your need for accommodations at UWRF.
-Incoming students can always reach out to the Ability Services office if they have questions along the way at email@example.com.
+Incoming students can always reach out to the Disability Resource Center if they have questions along the way at email@example.com.